merenlab/anvio.org/tutorials/interactive-interface/index.md

 {% include IMAGE path="/images/interactive-interface/exercise2_04.png" width=80 %}

-If you scroll down to the **Layers** section of the **Main** tab, you can see that we can modify the layer additional data in a similar fashion as the actual layers of the display.
+If you scroll down to the **Layers** section of the **Main** tab, you can see that we can modify the layers' additional data in a similar fashion as the actual layers of the display.
 Let's remove uninformative layers by setting their **height** to 0.
 For that, I selected all the layers I wanted to remove with the right-most checkboxes, and used the section **Edit attributes for multiple layers** to set the height to 0:

 {% include IMAGE path="/images/interactive-interface/exercise2_05.png" width=80 %}

 Great!
 Don't forget to save the state.
-If you close your browser or accidentally refresh the page, you would lose all unsaved changes.
+If you closed your browser or accidentally refreshed the page, you would lose all unsaved changes.

 ### Re-order the layers and color genomes by group